-The right to inspect and copy the student's education records within 10 business days of the day the District receives a request for access.
+1. The right to inspect and copy the student's education records within 10 business days of the day the District receives a request for access.
 The degree of access a student has to his or her records depends on the student's age.
-Students less than 18 years of age have the right least five years after the student has graduated, transferred or permanently withdrawn.

-ACCESS TO STUDENT RECORDS

-The parents/guardians of a student under the age of 18 or a designee of such parents/guardians shall be entitled to inspect and copy information in the student's school records in the presence of a staff member.
-When a student reaches age eighteen (18), graduates from secondary school, marries or enters military service, all rights and privileges accorded to parents/guardians regarding student records become exclusively the rights of the student.
-In cases of parental divorce or separation, both parents shall be permitted to inspect and copy the student's school records unless a court order indicates otherwise.
+Students less than 18 years of age have the right to inspect and copy only their permanent record.
+Students 18 years of age or older have access and copy rights to both permanent and temporary records.
+A parent/guardian or student should submit to the building principal a written request that identifies the record(s) he or she wishes to inspect.
+Within 10 business days, the building principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
+In certain circumstances, the District may request an additional 5 business days in which to grant access.
+The District charges \$.35 per page for be permitted to inspect and copy the student's school records unless a court order indicates otherwise.